ngscheurich/docker-os-x-rails/README.md

   # Link to the container in the db service
   links:
     - db
-  # Mount the app path on our host to the web service container
+  # Mount the app directory on our host to the web service container
   volumes:
-    - .:/app
+    - .:/web
 ```

 Now, edit your Rails database config to reference the *db* service.